SantaHub/Software-Engineering/SQM/SQM.md

 Quality : Quality is how well a system functions, it varies with perspective.
     Functional view :
         - how well the functions works
-        - developers or users view
+        - developers or users view - Role based perspective
         - Quality at each requirement
     Non Functional view
         - Business view
         - How good the product attract revenue.
+        - Align with Quality Attributes :
+            - reliability
+            - availability
+            - Affordability
+            - usability
+            - maintainability
+            - Portability
+            - Testability

-David Garwin's 5 views :
+David Garwin's 5 views of Quality :
     - Transcendental View : Immediately recognizable but cannot explicitly define.
     - Users view : product fulfills user's view
     - Manufacturer's view : conforms or exceeds specification